Are ChatGPT and GPT-4 Good Poker Players? -- A Pre-Flop Analysis: ChatGPT Playing Poker

-\item \textbf{Observation 2 - ChatGPT Understands Position in Poker:} While understanding of rules and relative winning potential of starting hands comes at early stages of playing, understanding the importance of position is a more advanced concept.
+\textbf{Observation 1 - ChatGPT Understands Poker at and advanced level.} While ChatGPT's proficiency at poker is debatable, there is no doubt that ChatGPT understands poker at a fundamental level.
+An easy way to see this is to look at the poker charts produced by ChatGPT (figure \ref{fig:rfi_basic_prompt_short}).
+At every position, ChatGPT always raises with pocket Aces (AA), which is the best starting hand in poker, and always folds 27 offsuit (27o), which is the worst starting hand in poker.
+It follows similar patterns of raising and folding with the few other top and worst starting hands in poker.
+While understanding of rules and relative winning potential of starting hands comes at early stages of playing, understanding the importance of position is a more advanced concept.
 As discussed earlier, the GTO way to play pre-flop is to play fewer hands from earlier positions, and to play a larger percentage of hands from later positions.
-We can clearly see this pattern being followed in the ChatGPT pre-flop charts, as show in figures \ref{fig:rfi_basic_prompt_verbose}, \ref{fig:rfi_basic_prompt_short}.
+We can clearly see this pattern being followed in the ChatGPT pre-flop charts, as show in figures \ref{fig:rfi_basic_prompt_short}.
 We can also see this in figure \ref{fig:chatgpt_action_percentage}, where the fold percentage decreases as ChatGPT plays from later positions.

-\item \textbf{Observation 3 - Generating most probable decisions is optimal for playing Poker with ChatGPT:} Increasing temperature, top-p and consequently increasing the likelihood of generating different answers for the same question.
-While it might be better for some scenarios, it is very detrimental when making poker decisions.
-We find that sampling based generation can lead to very poor pre-flop decisions and thus we should stick to generating the most probable answer.
-Temperature = 0.2 and Top-p = 0.95 reduces the sampling probability significantly and creates a decision matrix closest to game theory optimal.